This blog may contain affiliate links. Read our disclosure policy for more info.

 Granville Island Hotel (Best Location and Budget)

-It also has a swimming pool and great views of the surrounding harbor.
-It is the most budget-friendly option on this list, around $200 CAD/night.
+It also has a hot tub and great views of the surrounding harbor.
+It is the most budget-friendly option on this list, around $250 CAD/night but easily can climb to $400+ during the summertime since it is the only hotel on the peninsula, so book well in advance!

 Related Read: For detailed information on all of the best areas to stay in Vancouver, check out our blog about where to stay in Vancouver!